- Talk to a Career Adviser

 If you have documents that you would like a career adviser to review, please bring hard copies.
 Also, if you are applying to a particular job, please bring the description with you.
 Be sure to take a look at some of the job search documents resources on this website before preparing your materials.
 Doing this will help to make your meeting with a career adviser more productive.

 All meetings are confidential.
 Initial meetings last 30 minutes.

-Walk-in meetings are fifteen-minute appointments offered on a first-come, first-served basis.
+Walk-in meetings are 15-minute appointments offered on a first-come, first-served basis.
 You do not have to schedule a meeting in advance; you can just drop in and ask any career-related question you may have.
-During the Fall 2016 semester, we will offer walk-ins hours on:
+We offer regular walk-in meetings during the following times:

 - Mondays, 12:00-2:00 p.m.

 If you are interested in having someone come and speak with students in your program, please do not hesitate to contact our office.
 We would be happy to speak with your group about any career-related topic, including the following:

 We also welcome your suggestions for additional topics.

 If you are a current GC student, you can use GC Connect by following our step-by-step instructions or by watching the video tutorial below.